Rejean-McCormick/SenTient/Docs/00_ARCHITECTURE_BLUEPRINT.md

 ## 2. High-Level Architecture (The "Funnel" Logic)

-SenTient operates on a "Funnel" strategy: broad and fast at the top, narrow and precise at the bottom, with a **Sidecar Storage** pattern to handle massive datasets.
+SenTient operates on a "Funnel" strategy: broad and fast at the top, narrow and precise at the bottom, with a **Sidecar Storage** pattern to handle massive datasets without crashing the Java Heap.

 ```mermaid
 graph TD